 Sprinkle a little white rice flour on a clean surface and gently work the dough into a smooth ball.

-Divide the dough equally and then wrap in plastic wrap and refrigerate for 2-2½ hours, to allow it to become nicely chilled.
+Divide the dough equally and then wrap in plastic wrap and refrigerate for at least 2-2½ hours, to allow it to become nicely chilled.

 It’s now ready to use!